Why Normalize Data is Crucial for Accuracy

 The truth of the matter is that organizations often miss key insights and opportunities even when they have access to the data they need to figure out the best way forward.

-In many cases, insights are hiding right below the surface.
+In many cases, insights generated through machine learning are hiding right below the surface.
 Oftentimes this is due to underlying database errors.
-Data typically funnels in from multiple systems and endpoints with varying structures and forms.
+Data typically funnels in from multiple systems and endpoints with varying structures and forms, making it essential to standardize and normalize data.
 This makes it hard to discover, analyze, and present information with any sense of urgency.

-One way to overcome this challenge is to normalize data before putting it into production.
+One way to overcome this challenge is to perform data preparation to cleanse and normalize data before putting it into production.

-When you boil it down, normalization is one of the most important strategies that a business can use to increase the value and effectiveness of its data.
-It doesn’t apply to every scenario, but there are many cases where it’s required.
+When you boil it down, to normalize data is one of the most important strategies that a business can use to increase the value and effectiveness of its data.
+It doesn’t apply to every scenario, but there are many cases where it’s required due to the various features of the data.

 Keep reading for a breakdown of what data normalization entails, when you should use it, why it’s important, and how to do it.